DataStrategist/Todoist_stuff/README.md

 etc.

-Feel free to contribute by "ADDING AN ISSUE".
+Feel free to contribute by [ADDING AN ISSUE](https://github.com/DataStrategist/Todoist_stuff/issues).
 If you have a nice template, let me know and I'll add it to the workbook!